LGaratti/Money_Count/README.md

 ## License

 Money Count is distributed under the MIT License.
-For more details, check out the [LICENSE](LICENSE) file.